 The word "detective" usually calls to mind a whiskey-drinking noir investigator who lingers in the shadows while wearing his trench coat and hat, puffing on a cigarette.
 Larry "Doc" Sportello of Inherent Vice couldn't be further from that stereotype.

-Doc (Joaquin Phoenix) is your stereotypical hippie—barefoot, sideburns, always stoned—except he's getting on a little.
-Most of the 20-something hippies he knew have moved on with real jobs, but Doc still lives alone in his beach house solving crimes.
+Doc (played by Joaquin Phoenix) is your stereotypical hippie—barefoot, heavy sideburns, always stoned—except he's getting on a little.
+Most of the twenty-something hippies he knew have moved on with real jobs, but Doc still lives alone in his beach house, solving crimes.

 Director/writer Paul Thomas Anderson has proven his skill for period pieces, and Inherent Vice is no exception as it captures the mood and texture of a dusky 1970s Los Angeles.